stevenroose/covenants.info/content/use-cases/statechains.md

 ## Technical Requirements

-A kind of APO-like functionality to operate this system at maximum scalability and reliability, for the current owner of a _statecoin_ to be able to redeem his UTXO without cooperation from the SE, it must receive, at the time of the transfer, a presigned _"backup" withdraw transaction_ that spents the locked UTXO to a Bitcoin address under his control.
+A new kind of sighash system (akin to [APO](/proposals/apo)) is required to operate this system at maximum scalability and reliability, for the current owner of a _statecoin_ to be able to redeem his UTXO without cooperation from the SE, it must receive, at the time of the transfer, a presigned _"backup" withdraw transaction_ that spents the locked UTXO to a Bitcoin address under his control.

 To prevent previous owners from using their old _backup transactions_ to steal the UTXO, a mechanism like the one used in [Eltoo](/proposals/eltoo) is employed, such that if a previous owner tries to